||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 Minister Lingam bit his lip and kept to himself the thought that his plump daughters already breathed in more than their fair share of the manufactured atmosphere.
-As was the formality for a high-ranking advisor to the Maharaja, he wore his military dress uniform of maroon and red, topped by a crimson-plumed hat.
+As was the formality for a high-ranking advisor to the Maharaja, he wore his military dress uniform of maroon and gold, topped by a crimson-plumed hat.
 His wife Aglaope had gone for a ball gown in deep blue velvet, her dark hair piled high and framed by a silver tiara.
-She had fortunately also stepped in to direct what her daughters should wear and both had abandoned their original choices and now wore matching gowns of dark green.
+She had fortunately also stepped in to direct what her daughters should wear; both had abandoned their original choices and now wore matching gowns of dark green.

 Behind, the aircar lifted away on a short hop to the allocated parking zone, their driver purposely sweeping low over the heads of the demonstrators as he left.
 As the noise of its turbines faded into the distance, Lingam and his family began to make out the calls and chants uttered by the protestors, who suddenly broke into song:

-sign in the night,
+so bright, a sign in the night,

 The message is yours and mine!

 Wise men shall see, the reality,

 The true light of greys shall shine!”